Presentation by Jared Heinly, Ph.D. at the CVPR Conference

-Your chance to learn the ins and outs of large-scale 3D reconstruction from a massive volume of images is almost here.
-For the first time, Dr. Jared Heinly, along with his team, will be presenting a full day tutorial at the CVPR conference that you won’t want to miss.
+Your chance to learn the ins and outs of large-scale 3D reconstruction from a massive volume of images.
+For the first time, Dr. Jared Heinly, along with his team, presented a full day tutorial at the CVPR conference 2017.

 Dr. Jared Heinly is a Senior Research Engineer with URCV, which has developed the technology behind StockpileReports.com.
 His Ph.D. research focused on large-scale 3D reconstruction from images.
 He developed a reconstruction system that processed and reconstructed scenes from a 100 million image dataset within 6 days.
 This was accomplished using only a single computer— two orders of magnitude in improvement over previously published methods.
 His research and innovation in 3D software modeling powers the platform, creating the complex and incredibly accurate volume measurements and resulting reports that make StockpileReports.com a groundbreaking achievement.

-Dr. Heinly will be part of a full-day tutorial at the CVPR conference (Computer Vision and Pattern Recognition) hosted in Hawaii in July.
+Dr. Heinly was a full-day tutorial at the CVPR conference (Computer Vision and Pattern Recognition) hosted in Hawaii.
 CVPR is the premier annual computer vision event, and this tutorial was chosen from many submissions in a competitive process.
 This tutorial comes on the heels of the very successful event at 3DV, a gathering of the top researchers in the 3D computer vision community in late 2016.